 Miocic stops Cormier, reclaims heavyweight belt at UFC 241

-Nate Diaz also returned from a three-year hiatus with a dominant decision victory over Anthony Pettis at Honda Center.

-Miocic (19-3) appeared to be losing the first three rounds of his rematch with the 40-year-old Cormier (22-2), who added the heavyweight belt to his light heavyweight title by stopping Miocic in the first round in July 2018.

-In the rematch, the determined firefighter from Cleveland kept coming forward through Cormier's blows and finally hurt the champion with a punch to the body.
 Miocic then landed several powerhouse right hands to Cormier's head, buckling his knees and eventually forcing referee Herb Dean to stop the fight with 51 seconds left in the fourth round.
+The 6-foot-5 behemoth leaped onto the wall of the cage and celebrated with fans still stunned by the fight's sudden turn.

+"I saw some weakness in that third round," Miocic said.
+"And then in that fourth round, I caught him with that right hand.
+Thank God, because he's tough."

+Nate Diaz also returned from a three-year hiatus with a dominant decision victory over Anthony Pettis at Honda Center, but he was upstaged by the remarkable redemption of Miocic.

-Miocic was the UFC's heavyweight champion for 26 months, and he defended his belt three times before Cormier dethroned him last year.
+Miocic reigned as the UFC's heavyweight champion for 26 months, and he defended his belt a UFC-record three consecutive times before Cormier dethroned him in July 2018 with a first-round stoppage victory.
 Despite Cormier's decisive victory, Miocic campaigned for a rematch and eventually received it when Cormier said he "deserved it."

 Cormier's quick hands were the difference early in the rematch.
-The 5-foot-11 Cormier also picked up the 6-foot-5 Miocic and slammed him onto the canvas during the first round, showing off the elite athleticism lurking in his dad bod.
+The 5-foot-11 Cormier also picked up his much larger opponent and slammed him onto the canvas during the first round, showing off the elite athleticism lurking in his dad bod.

+"He got hit with everything but the kitchen sink, and he managed to stay in the fight," UFC President Dana White said of Miocic.

 Miocic landed plenty of shots, but Cormier's blows were more frequent and more impactful — although not much makes an impact on the hulking Miocic.
 The fight turned quickly and decisively when Miocic finally hurt Cormier, who couldn't recover.